Red Light Therapy and Eye Safety at Home

 1. Is Eye Protection Necessary During Red Light Therapy?

-In a nutshell, If you're using lower than 25 mW/cm2 irradiance and sitting more than 12 inches away, just closing your eyes should be fine or even good for your eyes.
-This is only if the panel doesn't emit near infrared light greater than 1400nm and no blue/UV light.
+In short, if the light is low and you're far away, just closing your eyes is okay.
+This is true if the panel doesn't emit near infrared light over 1400nm and no blue/UV light.

 If it feels too bright or uncomfortable, that's your eyes telling you not to do it.
 Eyes are very delicate and you should take every precaution to keep them safe.